 The subtle nuances between schools can either strengthen or weaken your position as a candidate.
 Do your homework; take the time to assess your own core values and develop your activities in leadership, scholarship, and empathy.
 Simple exposure is not enough!
 You want to show continual interest in and development of all the skill sets you will use as a successful physician.

 Need individual assistance to guide you through the admissions process?
-Check out Accepted’s Medical School Application Services for more information on how we can help you get ACCEPTED.Want Lolita to help you get Accepted?
+Check out Accepted’s Medical School Application Services for more information on how we can help you get ACCEPTED.Want an admissions expert help you get accepted?
 Click here to get in touch!